When will my first payment be due?

 Skip the month after you close – due on the 1st of the following month.
 For example: closing on April 5th?
 Your first payment will be due June 1st.

-Interest rates are determined by analyzing several different factors.
-Some of those factors include your credit score, credit history, loan amount, and the down payment amount.
+Interest rates are typically determined by analyzing several factors including but not limited to, credit score, loan program, loan amount, down payment and Property Classification etc.

 Lenders are required to document where your funds (cash) are coming from.
 From a compliance standpoint, DSLD Mortgage must abide by all government antimoney laundering rules.
 Since cash is not traceable, it becomes an issue when we are trying to explain where it came from.

 What is mortgage insurance?
 How can I remove the mortgage insurance from my payment?

 Mortgage insurance protects the lender in the event of borrower default.
 On a conventional loan, lenders do not require Mortgage Insurance if your down payment is 20% or greater.

 Does pulling my own credit score affect my credit?

 No, it will never show up as a credit pull if you pull your own credit.
 This is known as a “soft credit inquiry.”

 Who is responsible for my homeowner’s insurance and how is it selected?

 You get to choose your own homeowner’s insurance provider.
 Insurance decisions are typically made after you have signed a purchase agreement and your loan application is completed.
 Your DSLD Mortgage Loan Originator can refer an insurance agent if you would like a recommendation.
 The homeowner’s insurance premium is paid at closing as a part of your total closing costs.